Open 7 days: 10 AM to 10 PM

-Updated March 2018.
-Trentini’s Restaurant has been quietly serving good Italian fare at its storefront in the Roebling Market ever since its founding in 2002.
+(Covid Update Dec 2021 – in business, review updated March 2018) Trentini’s Restaurant has been quietly serving good Italian fare at its storefront in the Roebling Market ever since its founding in 2002.
 Trentini’s looks like a standard pizza joint (and the pizza’s OK).
 But walk past the pizza parlor into the back room, and you find yourself in a quiet, immaculately clean, and intimate dining room with waitress service.

 When I first ate at Trentini’s, not long after it opened, it was one of a dozen or so Italian joints in Chambersburg, and I felt no strong compulsion to review it for Hidden Trenton.
 After that, I never thought about it much, though I’d eat a meal at Trentini’s a few times every year and always enjoyed them.

 Fast forward to the Trenton of NOW.
 All of the old-line, Trenton Italian eateries are gone.
 So, this little Italo-Hispanic joint, Trentini’s, is the last Italian restaurant in Chambersburg.

 Just how good was driven home to me recently when my wife and I ate dinner at an Italian joint in Lawrenceville that came highly recommended by a Princeton friend.
 The restaurant was quite charming (small, cozy, intimate).
 A 70-something Italian gentlemen was playing the accordion, serenading diners.
 But the food was searingly mediocre.
 And a basic chicken entree was twice what you pay at Trentini’s.

 I said to my wife, “Trentini’s food is better!”
 And so it is.
 Much better, as my last visit to Trentini’s, two days later, confirmed.
 But at Trentini’s a basic chicken entree is $11.95, and more elaborate preparations are a buck or two more!!!